illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Witness details

-The most common types of marriage records in Illinois are marriage certificates, marriage licenses, and marriage verifications.
+Illinois's most common marriage records are marriage certificates, licenses, and verifications.

-A marriage license is a pre-marriage legal document that establishes that the named parties are legally eligible to marry.
-In Illinois, licenses are necessary for a marriage established in the state to be recognized.
-However, couples will have to meet the state’s conditions before applying for and obtaining a marriage license.
+A marriage license is a pre-marriage document establishing that the named parties are legally eligible to marry.
+In Illinois, licenses are necessary for a marriage conducted/held in the state to be recognized.
+However, couples are required to meet the state's conditions before applying for and obtaining a marriage license.

-A marriage verification is an unofficial document that simply verifies that a marriage has taken place in the state.
-This record cannot be used for official purposes but may be obtained to get marriage facts like the names of the spouses and marriage dates.
+A marriage verification is an unofficial document that verifies that a marriage has taken place in the state.
+This record cannot be used for official purposes, but may be retrieved to obtain marital information like the names of the spouses and marriage dates.
 Marriage verification in Illinois is only available for unions that have taken place in the state since 1962.

 Are Illinois Marriage Records Public?